What was it like to manage people [more than] double my age?

-And so, I accepted.
 And that day, I jumped from being a staff member to directing the information technology department that employed a staff of around 15 people.
-A 32-year-old now manages those twice his age - literally.
-How is this going to work?
-I have no practical leadership experience.
-I wasn’t a complete screw-up in the office, but shit, a director?
-Answering directly to the CEO?
+A 32-year-old now manages those twice his age - literally (and in some cases, more than double my age).

 I had to learn, and quickly.
-How do I transform myself from someone's coworker who bullshits in tune at lunch and bitches about the organization's management like a good little coworker to that same person's boss?
+How do I transform myself from someone's coworker who bullshits at lunch and bitches about the organization's management like a good little coworker to that same person's boss?

 What I learned about managing people twice my age

 Here's the deal: Managing someone significantly older than you is no different than managing someone your own age.
 Or younger.
 The same shit applies, but trust me, I'm not going to preach to you about managerial principles.
-That's not what this blog is about.
-This blog is about how I did it, and I’m about to tell you.
+That's not what this blog post is about.

 There was a reason why I was chosen - At the risk of tooting my own horn, I fully realized that I was selected for the position for a reason.
 These other guys and gals had decades of experience in information technology that I did not have, but yet, I was given the opportunity to lead - not them.

 And when it came to actual day-to-day management:

 Resent the fact that I am merely 32 all you'd like, but when it comes to the job, I am the boss.
 Period.
 And to their credit, the large majority of my staff were supportive of my promotion.

 Even if that meant restructuring how the work got done, I would try to find a way.
 And they completely owned it.
 If they succeeded, they got the credit.
 If it all went to shit, I'd give them shit.
 Ownership goes both ways.

-I learned as much as I could from them – I observed their work habits.
-Reviewed their work.
-Listened when they spoke.
-These guys had been around the block a time or two (or three), and I tried to learn as much as I could from these guys and gals.
+These guys and gals had been around the block a time or two (or three), and I tried to learn as much as I could from them.
 The fact was they've been there and done that a hell of a lot more than I have.
 I would have been a fool to ignore the wisdom they brought to the table.

-Now that I'm 36, I realize more than ever that age is a state of mind.
+Now that I'm 37, I realize more than ever that age is a state of mind.
 A mind game.
 And like much of life, the more of our minds that we control, the more control we have over our lives.